 I’m of the belief that this recipe just won’t be the same without fresh garlic.
 It will still probably be good, though, but if possible, wait until you can get some fresh garlic.

 Can I make this if I don’t have a pot with a lid that can go in the oven?

-Yes, you will need to use a pan that you can put tinfoil tightly around and then don’t peak under the foil for at least 2 and a half hours.
+Yes.
+You will need to use a pan that you can put tinfoil tightly around, and then don’t peek under the foil for at least 2 and a half hours.
 Part of what helps the meat get so nice and tender is the build-up of all that nice moisture-filled air.

 - 2-3 lb pork loin or boneless pork roast

 - 1-1/4 tsp salt

 - 3-4 large cloves of garlic, crushed or finely chopped